If you’re pregnant and looking for a list of baby items for newborns that are eco friendly you’ve come to the right place.

 When you first have a baby, you’ll need to get used to carrying not just one but two new additions to your household around with you all the time – the second being a nappy changing bag.

 So ubiquitous is the nappy changing bag that it feels like a genuine reason to celebrate the day you realise you don’t need to carry half the nursery around with you anymore.

-Investing in a good quality nappy changing bag is definitely worthwhile in my opinion given how much you’ll be using it – even when you’re at the toddler stage where you don’t need it from day to day it’s still useful for those longer day trips out, so you may as well get something stylish as well as practical.
+Investing in a good quality nappy changing bag is definitely worthwhile, given how much and how long you’ll be using it for.
+Even when you’re at the toddler stage where you don’t need it every day, it’s still useful for those longer day trips out.
+So you may as well get something stylish as well as practical.

 This vegan option by Babymel has plenty of room and pockets to help you keep all those bits and pieces well organised, including a thermal insulated pocket to keep a bottle with warm or cold for up to 4 hours.
-It can function either as a backpack, so perfect for babywearing, as a shoulder bag AND converts to hook onto your pram or buggy.
+It can function either as a backpack, (perfect for babywearing) or as a shoulder bag AND it converts to hook onto your pram or buggy as well.
 It’s also sleek and stylish enough that it doesn’t scream NAPPY BAG so can serve as a useful item for years to come.
-On top of that, Babymel as a company started as a small business run by two mums so, although they’ve now gone global and operate across an impressive 5 continents, you’re purchasing from a family-oriented UK-based business.
+On top of that, Babymel as a company started as a small business run by two mums so, although they’ve now gone global and operate across an impressive 5 continents, you’re purchasing from a family-oriented, mum-focused UK-based business.